qlik-oss/corectl/docs/corectl_build.md

       --dimensions string    A list of generic dimension json paths -h, --help                 help for build
-      --measures string      A list of generic measures json paths --objects string       A list of generic object json paths --script string        path/to/reload-script.qvs that contains a qlik reload script.
+      --measures string      A list of generic measures json paths --no-reload            Do not run the reload script --no-save              Do not save the app
+      --objects string       A list of generic object json paths --script string        path/to/reload-script.qvs that contains a qlik reload script.
 If omitted the last specified reload script for the current app is reloaded
-      --silent               Do not log reload progress
+      --silent               Do not log reload output
 ```

 ### Options inherited from parent commands